hasanen/my-hours/README.md

 ```

-From now on, you can run `hours` to see the status.
-Targets can be updated in the settings, see `hours info`.
+From now on, you can run `my-hours` to see the status.
+Targets can be updated in the settings, see `my-hours info`.